MadhavKauntia/my-notes/frontend/frontend-masters/deep-javascript-foundations.md

 - toString() - It takes any value and gives us the representation of that value in string form.
 - toNumber() - Converts to number.
 It first checks valueoF() and then toString().
 - toBoolean() - Falsy values - `"", 0, -0, null, NaN, false, undefined`. **ANY** other value will be truthy.

+> A quality JS program embraces coercions, making sure the types involved in every operation are clear.
+Thus, corner cases are safely managed.